 We will never sell, rent, exchange or share your information.
 You always have the right to opt-out of any communication with Pathways to Housing DC, and your preferences will be honored.

-Lina Permut, our Donor Relations Officer, would be pleased to answer them.
+Monica Harrington, our Director of Institutional Advancement, would be pleased to answer them.
 Contact her at [email protected].

 How Pathways Helped Restore David's Eyesight and Hope